guitarrapc/githubactions-lab/README.md

 ```

-## skip when branch push but run on tag push only
+## Skip when branch push but run on tag push only

 If you want run job only when push to tag, and not for branch push.